FirelyTeam/firely-docs/vonk/deployment/azureWebApp.rst

    .. image:: ../images/Azure_03_Credentials.PNG
       :align: center

 #.
-Open Powershell Command window and type the following:
+Open a webbrowser and navigate to https://<webapp>.scm.azurewebsites.net/ZipDeploy and drag vonk_distribution.zip in the browser.
-   ``az webapp deployment source config-zip --resource-group vonkserver --name vonkserver --src vonk_distribution.zip`` This will install the Vonk server as a Web App in Azure.
+   This will install the Vonk server as a Web App in Azure.
+   In our example the url is https://vonkserver.scm.azurewebsites.net/ZipDeploy
 #.
 Open an FTP client and connect to the ftp server with the credentials you created in step 3.
 The address of the ftp server can be found on the property page of the Web app.
 #.
 Upload the license file (vonk-trial-license.json) to site/wwwroot.
 Close the ftp connection.
 #.
 Restart the Web App in Azure